meg768/installing-new-rpi-from-scratch/README.md

 Follow the instructions here - http://pgeorgiev.com/compiling-and-installing-mariadb-on-raspberry-pi
 but skip the source code download instructions.
 You already have the version you want in **/mariadb**.

-#### Fix
+#### Build error
 Got an error when building at 83%.
-This seems to have solved it
+This seems to have solved it.
+Edit the file **CMakeLists.txt** and insert the following line at the beginning.

 ````
 SET(CMAKE_CXX_LINK_FLAGS "${CMAKE_CXX_LINK_FLAGS} -latomic")
 ````